Al Weiss: Career at The Walt Disney Company

-Florida and Business Interests
+Florida and business interests

 Weiss served as the 2004–2005 chairman of the Metro Orlando Economic Development Commission, and served as a trustee at both University of Central Florida and Stetson University.

 He served on the founding Board of Directors for the Corporation for Travel Promotion starting in 2010, after it was created by the Travel Promotion Act of 2009.

 In 2018, as Chairman & General Partner of Global Blockchain Ventures, he launched a $100 million fund to invest in blockchain technology.

-Personal
+Personal life

 He is divorced from his ex-wife, Doreen, who lives in Kissimmee, Florida, and is now married to Brea Barnes Weiss.
 They live in Windermere, Florida.

 He is also a co-founder of Vision360, an Orlando organization that builds multidenominational Christian churches.